-A 50% deposit is required to reserve your space on a multi-day Cog Wild vacation (minimum of $250).
-This can be paid by credit card (or you can mail us a check).
-Once your deposit is taken, we will send you an invoice showing balance due and the tour you are confirmed for.
+A 50% deposit is required to reserve your space on a multi-day Cog Wild vacation paid by credit card.

-The remaining balance for your multi-day tour is due 60 days prior to the start of the tour.
-Cog Wild will contact you ahead of time to let you know we will be charging your credit card or to remind you to mail a check.
+The remaining balance for your multi-day tour is due 30 days prior to the start of the tour.
 Any bike or tent rentals, hotel rooms or additional charges will be charged the week of your tour.